HRT for Vegans and Vegetarians: Options and What to Know

 Article written by Dr Mari Walling, British Menopause Society Registered Specialist, GP, Co-founder of Lemala Health, January 2026

-This information is not a substitute for professional medical advice, diagnosis, or treatment.
+This information is based on UK practice and is not a substitute for professional medical advice.
 Always consult your healthcare provider for personal guidance.

 Do you need both hormones?